toolgirl/irish-folk-motifs/README.md

 It turns out that n-gram models work rather well for this purpose.

 N-gram models essentially look at n-1 sized amount of history before a token to predict how perplexed the model is by a given token.
 The perplexity being the inverse of the log probability of a given token.
 Log probability is used avoid underflow errors.
-One of the drawbacks of n-grams is that they have a tendency for overfitting, which meants they tend to perform poorly on new data unless the test data is very similar to the training data.
+One of the drawbacks of n-grams is that they have a tendency for overfitting, which meant they tend to perform poorly on new data unless the test data is very similar to the training data.
 This I thought was an advantage in my case because part of my reason for choosing Irish Folk was its in group similarity, which is what makes it sound like diddle soup.

 ## The Data: